It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 Some of the foods my friend and I used were live blackworms, live or frozen Mysis shrimp and, if we could get our hands on it, fresh mussels.
 White worms are also a good option as they don’t require much care and multiply fairly fast if you’d wish to cultivate them.

-In my experience, the best approach here is to order these through a reputable vendor online.
+In my experience, the best approach here is to order live aquarium food through some of the reputable aquarium vendors online (AquaBid is a good place to start).
 Most fish stores won’t have enough to supply you with the needed quantities, but you can ask around if you have free time.

 Another way to do this is by preparing your own mix of fresh fish food at home: